Transforming science education through research-driven innovation

 At present, genetics education does very little to address how information about human genetic difference is distorted by racialist ideologues (The New York Times) .
 Instead, our scholarship suggests that genetics curricula could actually contribute to harmful racial ideologies (The Atlantic) .
 The kind of genetics education that we envision would promote human welfare by exposing the scientific flaws in biological justifications of racism and sexism.
 Our research and development explores how to bring that kind of education into existence.

-For a deeper dive into our line of research, review our research statement and published papers below, or click here to watch a video of the presentation, Towards a More Humane Genetics Education.
+For a deeper dive into our line of research, review our research statement and published papers below.
+Click here to watch a video of the presentation, Towards a More Humane Genetics Education, or here to watch a video of the presentation, Genomics Literacy Matters.